gamaware/cloud-devops-labs-index/README.md

 - [LinkedIn Profile](https://www.linkedin.com/in/gamaware/)
 - [Personal Website](https://alexgarcia.info/)

 > **Disclaimer**: All views and opinions expressed in these repositories are my own and do not represent the opinions of my employer.
-I currently work as a DevOps Consultant at Amazon.